NguyenQuocAnDev27/Charitable-donation-system-client-web/README.md

 # Charitable-donation-system-client-web

 This is a client-side web application designed for managing charitable donations, developed using **Next.js** and **Tailwind CSS**.
-The project aims to facilitate donation management for both users and administrators.
+The project aims to facilitate donation management for both users.

 ## Features